ai-made-approachable/rivet-chat-api/readme.md

 ![Chat UI for Rivet!](/chat_ui.png "Chat UI for Rivet!")

+# Last updates 04.
+Feb 2024
+- Now supports parallel requesting.
+So multiple users can chat with the same rivet graph at the same time
+- Multiple rivet graphs/projects can be served on different ports
+- API Key was added for security
+- Some experimental text-to-speech integration of whisper
+- Better error handling, so failed Rivet graphs will not break the application

 # Project setup
 For simplicity all is explained for Visual Studio Code.
 You can of course run it in other IDEs.